ccxt/ccxt/doc/manual.rst

         }

 To get the list of available timeframes for your exchange see the ``timeframes`` property.
 Note that it is only populated when ``hasFetchTickers`` is true as well.

+**There's a limit on how far back in time your requests can go.** Most of exchanges will not allow to query detailed candlestick history (like those for 1-minute and 5-minute timeframes) too far in the past.
+They usually keep a reasonable amount of most recent candles, like 1000 last candles for any timeframe is more than enough for most of needs.
+You can work around that limitation by continuously fetching (aka *REST polling*) latest OHLCVs and storing them in a CSV file or in a database.

 The fetchOHLCV method shown above returns a list (a flat array) of OHLCV candles represented by the following structure: